sri28vignesh/Automated-Sudoku-Solver/README.md

 # Automated Sudoku Solver

-Application that solves sudoku using python.
+Application that solves sudoku puzzle image using python.
 Dancing Links(a.k.a.
 AlgorithmX) is used for solving the extracted sudoku puzzle.

 `<Live Site>` [Automated Sudoku Solver](https://autosudokusolver.herokuapp.com/)
 ## How to run sudoku solver